bevy-cheatbook/bevy-cheatbook/src/programming/system-chaining.md

 # System Chaining

 Systems can take an input and produce an output, and be connected together to run as a single larger system (chain).

 Think of this as "glue", for constructing a larger system out of multiple Rust functions.

-One useful application of this is error handling (allowing the use of `?`):
+One useful application is to be able to return errors from systems (allowing the use of Rust's `?` operator) and handle them elsewhere:

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:system-io}}